chrismurrph/default-db-format/README.md

  2. alter the configuration hashmap (`check-config` in the example above) that is given to `check`.
  3. re-code the bad mutation you just wrote.

-That's the end of the essential documentation.
+That's the end of the *getting started* documentation.

 ##### Inputs